 Manufacturer: Raak Amsterdam, The Netherlands.

-Other versions: Made in several sizes and also with a wooden cone on top made of teak.
+Other versions: The Raak lantern pendant lamp exists in several sizes and was also made with a wooden cone on top made of teak.
 Made as single pendant lamp, chandelier, wall lamp, wall lamp with a metal black hood…

 Appears in the Raak catalogue 5 from 1962, as you can see below.
 It also appears in the catalogues 3 and 4.